Guilherme-Tavares/reshade-pcsx2-auto-resolution/README.md

 ### Primary: scissor rect analysis

 PCSX2 translates the PS2 GS SCISSOR register into a D3D/Vulkan scissor rectangle for each draw call.
-The addon accumulates these rectangles over a rolling window of 8 frames: any rectangle whose dimensions are an integer multiple of a known PS2 native resolution is counted.
+The add-on accumulates these rectangles over a rolling window of 8 frames: any rectangle whose dimensions are an integer multiple of a known PS2 native resolution is counted.
 The **smallest** mode that reaches the minimum count threshold is taken as the active resolution.

 This correctly handles cases where PCSX2 reuses a larger render target for a smaller display mode (e.g. a 512×448 RT reused for a 512×224 display): both 512×224 and 512×448 scissors appear in the window, but the smallest qualifying result is 512×224.